 The Effort to Save one of Park Hill’s Oldest Homes

-The house is historically known as the Robinson House, the name of the family who owned it.
-Research has revealed it to be one of the oldest remaining houses in the neighborhood.
-The house was built on speculation in 1889 for John Cook Jr.’s planned “North Capitol Hill Division”, during Denver’s first major housing boom.
+The building is one of the oldest remaining houses in the neighborhood.
+The house was built on speculation in 1889 for John Cook Jr.’s planned “North Capitol Hill Division,” during Denver’s first major housing boom.
 In the 1880s, largely fueled by the silver industry, Denver’s economy was booming and its population growing.
-As the needed for housing grew, Developers furiously platted land outside of the city’s core.
-Cook was one of these developers and built the Robinson House, advertising in the Denver Republican in May of 1889, to help attract buyers to an area he hoped would become just like Capitol Hill, its namesake.
-Cook’s dream was not to be realized as the bottom fell out of the silver industry during the Panic of 1893.
+As the need for housing grew, developers furiously platted land outside of the city’s core.
+Cook was one of these developers and built the Robinson House, advertising in the Denver Republican in May of 1889 to help attract buyers to an area he hoped would become just like Capitol Hill, its namesake.
+Cook’s dream was not to be realized, as the bottom fell out of the silver industry during the Panic of 1893.
 Denver’s economy slumped and the building boom stopped abruptly.
-The Robinson House represents this boom-and-bust cycle in Denver’s past and harkens back to a time when a horse powered streetcar connected residents of Cook’s North Capitol Hill Division to Denver’s downtown amenities.
+The Robinson House represents this boom-and-bust cycle in Denver’s past and harkens back to a time when a horse-powered streetcar connected residents of Cook’s North Capitol Hill Division to Denver’s downtown amenities.